 In case of inclement weather, the buses will travel main routes only.
-Parents of bus riders are encouraged to contact the Lead Bus Driver to find out about the main routes.
+Parents of bus riders are encouraged to contact the bus driver to find out about the main routes.
 Parents are responsible for meeting the buses on the main routes when roads become impassable.